FernandoBasso/ReadTheDocs-Dev-How-To/README.md

 the other branches are updated from this branch using specific commands) and undo the last “drafts” commit and unstage everything.

-The `drafts` branch must **always** have a commit with the message “DRAFTS”.
-Then, we undo that last commit:

 ```
 $ git checkout drafts